-22. The show cause notice, after referring to the Production Sharing Contract dated 22-12-1994, mentions that the transaction between the Government of India and the appellant are on principal-to-principal basis in view of the Article 7 of the said contract and, therefore, the appellant and the Government of India are two separate and distinct juridical persons; the appellant provides "mining services" which are received by the Government of India; and the appellant recovers the cost of service from the Government of India by way of deduction from account/book adjustment at the time of profit sharing.
-It, therefore, proposes that the appellant should have paid service tax on such "mining services" on the aforesaid consideration received by the appellant.
+22. The show cause notice, after referring to the Production Sharing Contract dated 22.12.1994, mentions that the transaction between the Government of India and the appellant are on principal-to-principal basis in view of the Article 7 of the said contract and, therefore, the appellant and the Government of India are two separate and distinct juridical persons; the appellant provides "mining services" which are received by the Government of India; and the appellant recovers the cost of service from the Government of India by way of deduction from account / book adjustment at the time of profit sharing.
+It, therefore,

-23. According to the appellant, the commercial nature of the transaction under the Production Sharing Contract dated 22-12-1994 between the Government of India, ONGC, RIL and the appellant is a joint venture and the activities undertaken by the co-venturers within the framework of a "joint venture" cannot be considered as rendition of "service", liable to service tax.
-The appellant also contends that the components of "Cost Petroleum" and "Profit Petroleum" are inherent and embedded part of the Production Sharing Contract and consequently, such components cannot be treated as "consideration" for the "services rendered" by the appellant.
+"mining services" on the aforesaid consideration received by the appellant.

-24. To appreciate the contentions raised on behalf of the appellant and the Department, it would be useful to reproduce the relevant clauses of the Production Sharing Contract between the Government of India, ONGC, RIL and the appellant and they are as follows :-
+- According to the appellant, the commercial nature of the 23. transaction under the Production Sharing Contract dated 22.12.1994 between the Government of India, ONGC, RIL and the appellant is a joint venture and the activities undertaken by the co-venturers within the framework of a "joint venture" cannot be considered as rendition of "service", liable to service tax.
+The appellant also contends that the components of "Cost Petroleum" and "Profit Petroleum" are inherent and embedded part of the Production Sharing Contract and such consequently, components cannot be treated as "consideration" for the "services rendered" by the appellant. - 24.
+To appreciate the contentions raised on behalf of the appellant and the Department, it would be useful to reproduce the relevant clauses of the Production Sharing Contract between the Government of India, ONGC, RIL and the appellant and they are as follows:-

-Definitions
+ARTICLE 1 Definitions